Guardian Druid Best Covenants, Soulbinds, and Conduits — Shadowlands 9.0.2

 Soulshape is the second ability Night Fae provides.
 This is a small

-teleport and mobility is generally a great thing, however because it is a shapeshift,
+teleport and mobility is generally a great thing.

 Night Fae Soulbinds